 For coaches, consultants, and freelancers, the proposal is an extremely important document in the sales process; such an important element that can make or break a sale, yet so many companies pump out un-customized proposals expecting the best.

 What is Bidsketch

-Bidsketch is an online-based proposal generator which helps companies publish custom client proposals and estimates in minutes.
+Bidsketch is an online-based proposal generator that helps companies publish custom client proposals and estimates in minutes.

 I don’t generally make system-altering decisions quickly.
-We have a great internal system for capturing leads and nurturing them, but I was not happy with our bottom of the funnel sales process – the point where we convert leads into customers.
+We have a great internal system for capturing leads and nurturing them, but I was not happy with our bottom-of-the-funnel sales process – the point where we convert leads into customers.
 I knew there had to be a better way.
-Since all of our work is customized, this lead to a lot of time being spent creating custom plans and proposals for prospective clients.
+Since all of our work is customized, this leads to a lot of time being spent creating custom plans and proposals for prospective clients.